rnelsonchem/gcmstools/docs/autoint.rst

     * ``'nnls'`` for non-negative least squares fitting.

-* *calfile=None* : Pass in the name of a reference csv file to generate calibration curves and integrate the data.
+* *calfile=None* : Pass in the name of a calibration csv file to generate calibration curves and integrate the data.
 For example, ``calfile='calibration.csv'`` will calibrate your data using the information in the csv file "calibration.csv".
 See :doc:`calibration` for detailed information, especially on the expected structure of the csv file.

 * *picts=False* : Set this argument to true if you want to generate pictures of your calibration curves and data fits.
-If you have a lot of data files, this can be very slow.
+These calibration curves will be placed in the folder "cal", and plots of integrals with concentrations will be place in the folder "proc".
+Be careful!
+All files in these folders will be deleted before the plots are generated.
+Also, if you have a lot of data files, this process can be very slow.
 It is possible to view these plots after processing.
 See :doc:`calibration` for detailed information.

 * *chunk_size=4* : This sets the number of files that will be processed at any given time.
 This keeps the total number of opened GCMS files to a minimum,